Ryne Duffy

 Overview

-Ryne Duffy is an associate in Crowell and Moring’s Washington, D.C. office, where he is a member of the White Collar and Regulatory Enforcement group.
-Ryne’s practice focuses on representing clients in government investigations and regulatory enforcement actions.
+Ryne Duffy is an associate in Crowell and Moring’s Washington, D.C. office, where he is a member of the White Collar and Regulatory Enforcement Group.
+Ryne's practice focuses on representing clients in a variety of government investigations, regulatory enforcement actions, and internal investigations.

 Career & Education